USC Repeats As Overall Winner of Pac-12 Zero Waste Challenge for 2021-22 Basketball Season

-SALT LAKE CITY – Following their overall win of the Pac-12 Zero Waste Challenge for the 2021 football season, USC was again selected as the overall winner of the challenge for the 2021-22 basketball season, earning the Trojans a sweep of the 2021-22 campaign.
+SALT LAKE CITY – Following its overall win of the Pac-12 Zero Waste Challenge for the 2021 football season, USC was again selected as the overall winner of the challenge for the 2021-22 basketball season, earning the Trojans a sweep of the 2021-22 campaign.
 The Trojans have now earned the overall recognition four times, also including the 2017 and 2016 football seasons.
-The announcement was made during a special awards ceremony at the 2022 Pac-12 Sustainability Conference, hosted by the University of Utah.
+The announcement was made today (June 16) during a special awards ceremony at the 2022 Pac-12 Sustainability Conference in Salt Lake City, Utah.

 A core pillar of Pac-12 Team Green, the Pac-12 Zero Waste Challenge is held annually during both football and basketball seasons.
 Each university selects one home football and one home basketball game to compete and provide a platform for engaging on best practices in waste diversion.
 As part of the competition, each competing university submitted a scorecard detailing the efforts around its Zero Waste game.
 Criteria is weighted as such: 25 percent participation and partnerships, 25 percent innovation credit and 50 percent stadium diversion rate.

 More information on the Pac-12 Zero Waste Challenge is available at Pac-12.com/green.